Wassermelo/hello-world/README.md

 # hello-world
-1st Step of Github Guide
+Step 1 of GitHub Guide

+Figuring out how GitHub works